-A total of 5 cats were used in this study.
-Cats were reared in the animal house, each in a separate cage (Fig.1).
-Were fed with commercial cat pellets and water.
-Before being fed with spargana they were dewormed.
-Then each cat fed with one scolex of spargana which developed to adult stage and started producing eggs.
+A total of 5 cats (breed, age, sex ???) were used in this study (Any approval from animal ethical committee obtained?
+Give the details here).
+Cats were reared in the animal house, each in a separate cage (Fig.1) (Add details of the cage-dimensions, material of cage etc).
+Cats were fed with commercial cat pellets and water.
+Before being fed with spargana they were dewormed (Which dewormer?
+Add details with dose and frequency).
+Then each cat was fed with one scolex (scolex alone or its entire spargana) of spargana (How it was collected from lab animal?How it was fed?Along with food?-How it was ensured all cats ate the scolex-add all details)which developed to adult stage and started producing eggs.
 Eggs (Fig.2) were observed microscopically in stool of cats.
-Egg count using McMaster slide was initiated from day one of production of eggs.
+Egg count using McMaster slide was initiated from day one of observation of eggs in the stool of cats.